OCR-D/ocrd-website/site/en/workflows.md

 ## Minimal workflow

-Since `ocrd-tesserocr-recognize` can do all line segmentation, region segmentation, table detection and even binarization (Otsu), just like the upstream `tesseract` command line tool, it's a good single-step workflow to get a baseline result to compare to granular workflows.
+Since `ocrd-tesserocr-recognize` can do all binarization (Otsu), region segmentation, table recognition, line segmentation and text recognition at once, just like the upstream `tesseract` command line tool, it's a good single-step workflow to get a baseline result to compare to granular workflows.